espocrm/documentation/user-guide/reports.md

 ## Displaying on the dashboard

 You can display any report on dashboard.
 For this you need add Report dashlet and then pick needed report at dashlet options.

-It's possible to display only a total amount on the dashlet.
+Grid reports can be displayed as a chart, chart with totals or only totals.

+List reports can be displayed as a list or a total number of records.

 ## Email sending